cvdlab-alumni/homework2/README.md

 The project must be contained a directory entitled `2012-05-04`,
 pushed into your repository in cvdlab-cg organization [https://github.com/cvdlab-cg/xxxxxx](https://github.com/cvdlab-cg/)
-where `xxxxxx` is the student ID  (matricola).
+where `xxxxxx` is your student ID  (matricola).

 For each exercise you must produce a corresponding file `exercise1.js`, `exercise2.js`, ... .
 All support material such as images of the aircraft, airplane parts, detail pictures, ...,
 must be put in a directory named `material` in the project directory.
 At least one picture of the selected aircraft must be included and named `aircraft.[png|jpg|jpeg]`.